Coatzacoalcos Underwater Tunnel

 The Coatzacoalcos Underwater Tunnel is a tunnel under the Coatzacoalcos River, connecting the cities of Coatzacoalcos and Villa de Allende in the Mexican state of Veracruz.
-The tunnel was formally opened on April 27, 2017, making it the first undersea tunnel in Mexico. after a 13-year construction process characterized by delays and increased costs and for which it has been described as a "monument to corruption".
+The tunnel was formally opened on April 27, 2017, making it the first undersea tunnel in Mexico, after a 13-year construction process characterized by delays and increased costs, for which it has been described as a "monument to corruption".
 It is operated by a subsidiary of IDEAL, a company controlled by Carlos Slim.

 History

 Existing river crossings

 With the development of petrochemical complexes on the east bank of the river, the two existing crossings were insufficient for traffic.
 The first crossing to open was the Coatzacoalcos I bridge, which carries two-lane Mexican Federal Highway 180 and a rail line across the river and opened on March 18, 1962.
 In 1984, the four-lane Coatzacoalcos II bridge, formally named the Puente Ing.
 Antonio Dovalí Jaime (Coatzacoalcos II), opened to traffic on the mainline of Mexican Federal Highway 180D; this bridge, built 12 km to the south, primarily serves to carry traffic bypassing the city.
 With just one two-lane local bridge connecting the cities of Coatzacoalcos and Villa de Allende, a third and higher-capacity river crossing was needed.